psvehla/digital_banking/README.md

 So, does this approach have any value?

-### As an Innovation Assistant
+### As an Innovation Assistant?

 On reimagining digital banking: yawn.
 Which is hardly surprising, given that LLMs are essentially a regurgitation of what other people have already published on the internet.

-### As a Prototyping Tool
+### As a Prototyping Tool?

 I'm a big fan of circumventing hours of meetings around slide decks with code.
 I prefer to go ahead and build something, anything, I can put on a table that we can stand around and poke a stick at.
 So this approach speaks to me.

-However, it's probably just a difficult to use Figma.
+However, once could say it's just a difficult to use Figma.
 If you work in an enterprise with an army of Figma wielding designers, ChatGPT brings nothing.
 However, if you're small enough to be going straigt to code, it may be a different story.
 If you're a startup, maybe you'd slap Firebase on the back of it and call it MVP.
 Oh no, that voice in the back of my head just said, 'Hey...'